gorriecoe/silverstripe-sreg/README.md

 # Silverstripe sreg
-Simple syntax parser that allows you to use .ss template like variables in a dataobjects string
+Simple tokenizer that allows you to use .ss template like variables in a dataobjects string.

 ## Installation
 Composer is the recommended way of installing SilverStripe modules.